leoniemwindari/data-science-survey/README.md

      1. I seperate the questions detail from the dataset and combine it into a list with the columns name
      2. Remove the first row from the dataset
 * Note : There are a lot of missing value but it's probably because of the multiple option that's been split into multiple columns and since the number of null is not greater than the other option, I simply did nothing to it.
 But I remove it when I did the analysis
+* The salary column is in a range value and in inconsistent format so I change it into the average of the range value
+* Sort the x ticks based on the number of years(which have a range value and inconsistent format)

 ## Data Transformation
 * The detailed questions were on the first row of the dataset, so what I did was :